RichardMathewsII/RichardMathewsII.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
 description: My career mission is to apply AI to solve complex problems that have scalable benefits for society.
-Currently, my focus is to be a change agent that scales AI in the world of atoms.
+CCurrently, my ambition is to be a change agent that transforms chemical production with artificial intelligence to make plant operations safer and more efficient.
 image: /assets/me/desk_shot_behind.jpeg
 weight: 6
 ---